 - Scrap the Metal: If the appliance cannot be used or fixed, you can scrap it for the metal.
 Scrap metal is actually quite lucrative right now; the shop that we use has doubled their paying price from one year ago.

-Have you had luck in getting paid to get rid of your old appliances?
+Have you had luck in getting rid of your old appliances for cash?